Skip to content

 LOG_LEVEL="INFO"

 Setting ALLOW_REGISTRATION=false means only the admin can create new user accounts, which is recommended for private installations where you want to control access.
-If you're running Speakr for a team or family, this prevents random people from creating accounts.
+If you're running Speakr for a group or family, this prevents random people from creating accounts.
+If you enable registration and want to restrict it to specific email domains (e.g., for corporate use), set REGISTRATION_ALLOWED_DOMAINS to a comma-separated list of domains like company.com,subsidiary.org.
+Leave it empty to allow all domains.
 The timezone setting affects how dates and times are displayed throughout the interface, so set it to your local timezone for convenience.
 The log level controls how much information Speakr writes to its logs.
 Use INFO during initial setup and testing to see what's happening, then switch to ERROR for production to reduce log volume and improve performance.

 Step 5: Configure Advanced Features